-The Council has accepted Authorized Level Project Summary Reports for the Wood River Levee System, the Metro East Sanitary District (MESD) Levee System, and the Prairie DuPont/Fish Lake Levee System Phase I.
+The Council has accepted Authorized Level Project Summary Reports for the Wood River Levee System, the Metro East Sanitary District (MESD) Levee System, and the Prairie DuPont/Fish Lake Levee System.

 The Council has adopted policies that emphasize the use of our local workforce on the construction of the project.
-It is our policy that all contractors working on the project will use a Project Labor Agreement (PLA) and comply with Illinois law regarding the use of prevailing wages.
-The Council is also implementing a minority business and workforce utilization policy.
+It is the Council's policy that all contractors working on the project use a Project Labor Agreement (PLA) and comply with Illinois law regarding the use of prevailing wages.
+The Council also implemented a minority business and workforce utilization policy.
 The Council remains committed to employing local labor and local firms to the maximum extent possible on the project, and to paying fair wages and providing good working conditions for everyone working on the project.